You Are About to Disappear

 “A!...
 But wait!”
 I hear you saying.
 “Even in the face of all these bleak conclusions, there is one rock that remains unmoved, untainted by your vulgar attack on the human condition: it is God!
 God stays out of all this dead material 4-d (or whatever-d) world; God is the one who can observe us and know our future states, because, unlike us, God does not see only snapshots, but our entire 4-d selves, past, present, and future.”

 Slow down, not so fast.
 I’m afraid news are not so good for your God, either.
 Did you say, “God sees”?
 Well, not with some pair of eyes, I suppose, right?
 But then you must mean that God perceives something, correct?
 God knows things, yes?
 (Isn’t God the omniscient type of fellow?)
 But if God knows anything at all, God must have cognition.
-It’s not possible to claim that God is omniscient, perceives and remembers things (and even listens to prayers and issues judgments, as many people believe), and insist that God does not have cognition!
-You can’t have the pie whole and eat it — if you do, then admit that you are a little irrational cheater!
-But if God is a cognitive being, then...
+It’s not possible to claim that God is omniscient, perceives and remembers things (and even listens to prayers and issues judgments, as many people believe), and insist that God is not a cognitive being!
+You can’t have your pie and eat it, too — if you do, then admit that you are a little irrational cheater!
+So, if God is a cognitive being, then...

 God does not exist, either.

 Naturally so, I would add, because it seems to me that God is a creation of the human intellect, and as such, suffers from the same flaws that plague the human intellect as a whole.
 But it really is of no import what I believe about God, because the above corollary is independent of my personal opinion.
-It simply says that if God knows anything, then, by virtue of being cognitive, God does not exist.
+It simply says that if God knows anything, then, by virtue of being cognitive, God does not exist, since no cognitive being exists (“cognition is an illusion”, see above).
 Otherwise, if you insist that your God exists, then you must admit that your God is not a cognitive being, i.e., does not know anything.
 (I repeat the same idea in different wordings because I am painfully aware of the inability — or reluctance — of religious people to use and apply ordinary reasoning when it comes to matters of their faith.)

 2.1 Impossibility of time-travel into the past